Connect with others who understand.

 Nail Pitting

 Some people who experience nail pitting say it looks like someone chipped away at their nails with a tiny ice pick.
 This nail symptom is most common in people diagnosed with psoriasis.
-However, nail pitting can also indicate autoimmune disorders, such as alopecia areata and reactive arthritis (previously known as Reiter’s syndrome).
+However, nail pitting can also indicate autoimmune disorders, such as alopecia areata (which causes hair loss) and reactive arthritis (previously known as Reiter’s syndrome).

 Multiple small, shallow depressions scattered across the fingernail plate, characteristic of nail pitting often seen in psoriasis.